Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 - **Masked multi-head self-attention** in transformers allows the model to attend only to previous tokens during training, preserving the autoregressive property needed for language generation.
 - The **feed-forward network** then processes each token's contextualized representation independently, enabling non-linear transformations that enhance the model’s capacity to capture complex patterns.

-***Autoregressive** means the model generates each token based on the tokens that came before it — it predicts the next word step-by-step, never “looking ahead” to future words.
+***Autoregressive** means the model generates each token based on the tokens that came before it.
+It predicts the next word step-by-step, never “looking ahead” to future words.
 This way, it can generate coherent sequences like sentences or paragraphs, one token at a time.*

 ***Non-linear transformations** are mathematical operations inside the model (like applying activation functions such as ReLU or GELU) that let it learn complex patterns beyond simple straight-line relationships.
 Without them, the model would only be able to represent simple linear functions, limiting its ability to understand and generate natural language.*